TSC pans plan: MOU entails TSTC providing training at port

 A proposed memorandum of understanding between the Port of Brownsville and Texas State Technical College in Harlingen regarding an initiative to develop workforce training programs has ruffled feathers at Texas Southmost College.

-The Brownsville Navigation District was scheduled to vote at its regular board meeting Wednesday on whether to approve the MOU, which also involves the Texas A&M University System.
+The Brownsville Navigation District at its regular board meeting Wednesday tabled discussion on the MOU, which also involves the Texas A&M University System.
 The workforce training would be for industrial companies that are located at the port or might be in the future.

+TSC President Jesus Roberto Rodriguez said he was pleased with the decision to table the matter and looks forward to discussions with the navigation district.

 He said TSC is more than qualified to provide excellent workforce training to local industry.